viamrobotics/docs/docs/tutorials/control/flutter-app.md

 You have successfully made a Flutter app integrated with Viam!

 At this point you could customize the robot screen to have more functionality to control the machine or to show data from the robot in neat ways.
-The Viam GitHub repo contains [more example apps](https://github.com/viamrobotics/viam-flutter-sdk/tree/main/example) for your reference.
+The Viam Flutter SDK GitHub repo contains [more example apps](https://github.com/viamrobotics/viam-flutter-sdk/tree/main/example) for your reference.

-Flutter is a very powerful tool for building user interfaces.
-You can stylize the look and feel of your app to match your brand.
+You can also stylize the look and feel of your app to match your brand.
 Look around [the Flutter documentation](https://docs.flutter.dev/) to learn how.

 Before releasing your app to the app stores you’ll need to add an authentication flow to your app instead of adding API keys as environment variables.